DylanGreenX/HoloLensMapAPI/README.md

 - **copiedObject**: The reference to the instantiated copied object.

 ### Public Methods
-**CopyObject()':** Creates a copy of the specified object using Photon Networking and applies custom transformations.
+**`CopyObject()`:** Creates a copy of the specified object using Photon Networking and applies custom transformations.
 The copied object is added to the createdObjects list in the DeleteObjectTracker.

 ## DeleteObjectTracker